Syriac Orthodox Church: Interwar period

-Mid 20th-early 21st centuries
+Mid 20th – early 21st centuries

 1945–2000

 Following Elias III's leadership, Ignatius Aphrem I ascended to the patriarchate.
 Under his patriarchal administration, he repudiated the clergy that claimed holy orders and apostolic succession through Ferrette and Vilatte.
 These clergy would later repudiate Aphrem I's notice, and form the Catholicate of the West which was dissolved and continued as the British Orthodox Church.

-Then, under his administration, although Ignatius Aphrem I initially supported Assyrian identity during the Paris Peace Conference, he changed this stance after the Simele massacre.
-In a publication made in 1952, he officially rejected the label in favor of Aramean identity, stating that the use of the word 'Assyrian' for the language or the community contradicts historical truth and the traditions of the church.
-In the same year, he appointed Archbishop Athanasius Yeshue Samuel as Patriarchal Vicar over the United States and Canada.
-In October 1957, the North American Archdiocese was established, and consecrated a cathedral the following year.
-Issues of identity were created due to the controversy surrounding the use of the term "Assyrian" after Barsoum's pamphlet, resulting in a legal battle and creating additional disputes with the Rum Orthodox Church.

 In 1959, the seat of the Syriac Orthodox Church was transferred to Damascus in Syria.
 By the 1960s, Syriac Orthodox followers began to emigrate to Sweden, with the majority of whom being from Tur Abdin.
 In the mid-1970s, the estimate of Syriac Orthodox living in Syria was 82,000.
-In 1977, the number of Syriac Orthodox followers in diaspora dioceses was: 9,700 in the Diocese of Middle Europe; 10,750 in the Diocese of Sweden and surrounding countries.
+In 1977, the number of Syriac Orthodox followers in European dioceses was 9,700 in the Diocese of Middle Europe and 10,750 in the Diocese of Sweden and surrounding countries.
 Immigration to Europe increased following violence from the Kurdish-Turkish conflict, increasing the strength of Syriac Orthodox communities in their dioceses.

 On 20 October 1987, Geevarghese Mar Gregorios of Parumala was declared a saint by Ignatius Zakka I Iwas, allowing additions to the diptychs.

-In 2000, a synod was convened and the church officially began to use "Syriac" in its name in English, reflecting the official language of the church and to disassociate from the Syrian nation as in English citizens of Syria are called as Syrians.
-The church began the process of establish parish councils within each diocese, and by-laws enacted by the synod at Mor Mattai Monastery were updated.
+In 2000, a synod was convened and the church officially began to use "Syriac" in its name in English, reflecting the official language of the church and to disassociate from the Syrian republic, as in English, citizens of Syria are called as Syrians.
+The church began the process of establishing parish councils within each diocese, and by-laws enacted by the synod at Mor Mattai Monastery were updated.